 The ERT philosophy is that all lives, including those of hostile forces, are of primary concern, and that it shall continually strive for a peaceful resolution of any situation.

-The Winter Haven Police Honor Guard was established to represent the department, its members and their families at police funerals, parades and other ceremonial occasions.
+The Winter Haven Police Honor Guard was established to represent the department, its members and their families at police funerals, parades, and other ceremonial occasions.
 The goal of the unit is to render honors, preserve tradition, stimulate Esprit-de-corps, and instill pride.
 The Honor Guard exists to pay respect and to give honor to those who serve in exemplary fashion, and particularly to remember those whose lives were dedicated to the service of their community.

 The Honor Guard is a self-sufficient unit that trains together as a flexible and disciplined team.
-The Honor Guard personifies professional decorum, respect, and strives toward perfection in presentation and display of The Colors of the State of Florida and The United States of America.
+The Honor Guard personifies professional decorum, and respect, and strives toward perfection in the presentation and display of The Colors of the State of Florida and The United States of America.

-The Honor Guard performs at public functions such as parades, police officer burials, holiday observances and other appropriate public exhibitions.
+The Honor Guard performs at public functions such as parades, police officer burials, holiday observances, and other appropriate public exhibitions.